devizer/parallel-wait-for/README.md

 #### ./WaitFor [-Timeout=second]

-It's a sandbox app which intended to check initialization of storage services.
-It supports native protocols of 5 kinds of storage/APIs:
+It's a console app which intended to check initialization of dependencies.
+It supports native protocols of 9+ kinds of storage/APIs:
 * MSSQL Server
 * Postgres SQL
 * MySQL